renzceee/HIDClient-Macro/README.md

 ## Credits

 - Based on the excellent work behind USB HID client implementations on Android.
-Original inspiration and foundations from Arian04’s android‑hid‑client project.
+Original inspiration and foundations from [Arian04/android-hid-client](https://github.com/Arian04/android-hid-client).